EDIorg/ECC/README.md

 # Current activities
 ## checks
-* dateTimeFormatString
+* dateTimeFormatString (planned to be in production Nov 2017).
+For more info, see /practices/
-* dateTimeFormat conguence
+* dateTimeFormat conguence (planned to be in production Nov 2017).
+For more info, see /practices/
 ## PASTA behavior related to checks
-* checksum optimization
+* checksum optimization (opt in with a query parameter). link to more info here: TBD

 # Contents
 ## <> Code (directories)